 Canterbury's arts courses and co-curricular opportunities are available for students of all skill and interest levels, from those who like to dabble in drawing, music or theatre, to students passionate about becoming amateur or professional artists, musicians, or actors.

-The Concert Band is a performance-based instrumental ensemble that stresses the development of skills, technique, musicianship, and ensemble awareness through interesting jazz literature.
+The Concert Band is a performance-based instrumental ensemble that stresses the development of skills, technique, musicianship, and ensemble awareness through interesting concert band and jazz literature.

 The Concert Choir performs choral music from a variety of styles and time periods.
 Sight singing and the development of vocal skills and techniques are stressed.